 - Hybrid and Electric Vehicles Technology Collaboration Programme

 A joint international research and knowledge exchange of 18 member countries.
 Its goal is to advance electric transport.
+Countries collaborate on shared projects to better understand and address EV deployment challenges and provide guidance to policy makers.

 - Electric Vehicle Initiative (EVI)